rl-institut/WEFESiteAnalyst/README.md

 # WEEF Site Analyst
-automatized data retrieval for the configuration of integrated Water-Eco-Energy-Food systems
+automatized data retrieval for the configuration of integrated Water-Energy-Food-Envrionment systems (iWEFEs).

-The purpose of the tool is the automatization of location-specific data retrieval for providing the input for site-tailored configuration of microgrids and water-energy-food polyservice systems.
+The purpose of the tool is the automatization of location-specific data retrieval for providing the input for site-tailored configuration of microgrids and iWEFEs.
 The information required for the system optimization is point-based (coordinates).

 This repository is generated from rli_template.
 More information see below.